zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 472.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

-Visit our website at eslpod.com and download a Learnin g Guide for this episode.
+Visit our website at eslpod.com and download a Learning Guide for this episode.
 The Learning Guide contains all of the vocabulary, defi nitions, sample sentences, additional definitions, comprehension questions, cultural  notes, and a complete transcript of this episode.

 This episode is called “Feeling Nervous About Public Spea king.”
 It’s a dialogue between Simone and Gabriel; they’re going to be talki ng about some common vocabulary used to describe when you get nervous before havin g to speak in front of a large group.
 Let’s get started.